Teething Puppy Or Land Shark?

 If you have been to any dog show, you have seen these play yards, also referred to as x-pens.
 Junior was my first puppy raised in one and I honestly don’t know how I survived puppyhood with my other dogs without it.

 I set up my play yard in the center of our main living area between our kitchen and family room so that Junior would always be right in the center of all of the action in the house.

 The play yard enabled me to confine Junior without having to move his crate out of my bedroom.
 In A Bomb Proof Big Dog Starts With Puppy Socialization [Today!], I list 30 examples of socialization activities that you can and should do with your new puppy during the critical window between 8-16 weeks.

 The play yard facilitated numerous exposures that would not have been possible had Junior been confined in his crate in the bedroom.

 However, with as great as these are, please keep in mind that your puppy should NEVER be left unattended in a play yard.
 This includes when you leave the house for work or other reasons or at bedtime.
 He should be crated anytime you are not home or not awake and able to watch him.

-- Small lockable door: This enclosure features a small swinging door, IDEAL to allow pets enter in and out of the area, but also locks to securely contain your furry friends.
+- CONVENIENT LOCKING PET DOOR: This enclosure features a small swinging door, IDEAL to allow pets enter in and out of the area, but also locks to securely contain your furry friends.

-- Endlessly configurable: the 8-panel play yard is 26" Tall and encloses up to 34.
+- CONFIGURABLE FOR ANY SPACE: The 8-panel play yard is 26" Tall and encloses up to 34.
 4 square feet of space.
 It can be made smaller by removing 2 panels at a time to create a smaller play area or a cozy crate for training or sleeping.

 So, now it is your turn.
 What tips or advice would you add to this list to survive the puppy teething stage?
 What are some of the products that have helped you survive a teething puppy (a.k.a. the dreaded sharp-tooth land shark) in your home?